Program Series I

 Laith Mazahreh, Mississippi State University; Kevin B. Stoltz, University of Central Arkansas

-#1-9 Impact of Dysfunctional Career Thoughts on Career Decision-Making Self-Efficacy and Vocational Identity
+#1-9 Mediating Effect of Dysfunctional Career Thoughts on Career Decision Self-Efficacy and Vocational Identity

-This presentation will provide career counselors and specialists with the knowledge of the career developmental challenges of South Korean college students.
-In addition, the result of the study over how dysfunctional career thoughts mediate the association between career decision-making, self-efficacy and vocational identity will be presented.
+This presentation will provide information about the career development challenges of South Korean college students.
+In addition, the result of the study over how dysfunctional career thoughts mediate the association between career decision self-efficacy and vocational identity will be presented.
 Lastly, the implication will be discussed with attendees.

 Hang Jo, University of Central Florida; Young-An Ra, Pennslyvania State University